- Partnership development

 How can your course participate?

-SCP facilitates a project scoping process with you and our partner to adapt the scope and scale of a project (or project component) to your course's opportunities and constraints.
+SCP leads a collaborative project scoping process with you and our partner to adapt the scope and scale of a project (or project component) to your course's opportunities and constraints.
 Project integration can range from a single assignment to a semester-long project.
 No course's contribution is too small.

 If you're interested in integrating an SCP project (or a component of a project) into your course, contact Dr. Maria Dahmus, SCP Director, to set up a time to meet to learn more about our SCP partners, available projects, and the project scoping process.
 This is not a commitment to participate.